-The Master of Mental Health Nursing offers registered nurses the opportunity to develop specialty skills in mental health nursing and prepares you for advanced clinical leadership roles.
-You will be a registered nurse with at least 840 hours experience working in mental health clinical practice or you will be currently completing a graduate year in mental health nursing.
+The Master of Mental Health Nursing offers registered nurses the opportunity to develop specialty skills in mental health nursing and prepare for advanced clinical leadership roles.
+To undertake this degree, you should be a registered nurse with at least 840 hours experience working in mental health clinical practice or you will be currently completing a graduate year in mental health nursing.

 As a student of this degree, you'll study advanced individual and group counselling, mental health treatment, contemporary nursing issues, global health, physical health assessment, psychopharmacology, leadership, clinical teaching, mentorship and research.

-You will be exposed to a range of teaching and learning opportunities including distance education packages, online learning, face-to-face lectures and learning experiences.
+You will be exposed to a range of teaching and learning opportunities.
 All lectures are video recorded to enhance the flexible delivery of this degree.
 Online tutorials are also recorded, in case you are unable to attend in real time.

-You will experience a range of learning approaches including learner-centred curriculum, learning activities and projects and working in multidisciplinary teams.
+You will experience a range of teaching approaches including learner-centred curriculum, learning activities and projects and working in multidisciplinary teams.